splunk-soar-connectors/chronicle/readme.md

 ### pyasn1

-This app uses the pyasn1 module, which is licensed under the MIT License (MIT), Copyright (c) Hadi Asghari.
+This app uses the pyasn1 module, which is licensed under the MIT License (MIT), Copyright (c) Ilya Etingof.

 ### pyasn1-modules